IoT

 LocalStack IoT maintains its own root certificate authority which is regenerated at every run.
 The root CA certificate can be retrieved from http://localhost.localstack.cloud:4566/_aws/iot/LocalStackIoTRootCA.pem.

 AWS provides its root CA certificate at https://www.amazontrust.com/repository/AmazonRootCA1.pem.
-For more information, see this.When connecting to the endpoints, you will need to provide this root CA certificate for authentication.
+This section contains information about CA certificates.When connecting to the endpoints, you will need to provide this root CA certificate for authentication.
 This is illustrated below with Python AWS IoT SDK,

 import awscrt